criptorusso/simple-ftp/README.md

 # simple-ftp

-Implementation in Java for a SImple FTP (server and client)
+Implementation in Java for a Simple FTP (server and client)

 * include code for server and client
 * the port in the server side is 5972